Call for Nominations

 Each nomination should include:

-- The nominee's contact information;
+- Nominee's contact information;

-- Other relevant pertinent materials that demonstrate nominee's excellence in law-related education
+- Other relevant pertinent materials that demonstrate nominee's excellence in law-related education (10 pages maximum)

 Nominations for the Starr Award are closed at this time.